LeastAuthority/leastauthority.com/docs/incidentgatherersetup.rst

 HOWTO Set One Up:
 =================

-  (1) Get access to a "monitoring" (persistently connected etc.) server.
+  (1) Get access to a "monitoring" persistently connected server, with sufficient memory to store incidents.
   (2) Set up a user "``gatherer``"
   (3) Make sure ``python-foolscap`` is installed
   (4) ``cd /home/gatherer && flogtool create-incident-gatherer incident``